Mark-Wills/TF-MegaLocals/README.md

   2drop 2drop -1 ;
 ```

 The above word searches a string (c-addr len) for the first occurence of the character chr and returns its position, or -1 if not found.
-This was the best I could come up with (others may be able to do better).
+This was the best I could come up with (others may be able to do better) without resorting to the use of variables.

 However, the complexity vanishes when locals are used:

 ```forth
 : instr { chr start len -- index|-1 }